kylegontjes/phyloAMR/README.md

 **Description**

 phyloAMR is an R package that characterizes the evolutionary history of genome-influenced traits and investigate phenotype-genotype associations.

-While built to evaluate the phylogenetics of antimicrobial resistance, it can be applied to genome-influenced traits, including infection severity and source of infection.
+This package can be applied to genome-influenced traits, including antibiotic resistance, infection severity, source of infection, and genotypes.

 Leveraging corHMM's ancestral state reconstruction, this package characterizes a trait's gain, loss, and continuation across a phylogeny.
-These inferred ancestral states can adress numerous questions, such as:
+Inferred ancestral states can address numerous research questions:
 1. How often does an antibiotic-resistant bacterium emerge and spread across a healthcare network?
-2. Are there genotypes associated with the gain or loss of antibiotic resistance?
+2. Are certain genotypes associated with the gain or loss of antibiotic resistance?
-3. Do compensatory or revertant mutations follow a genome-informed trait?
+3. Do compensatory or revertant mutations follow the acquisition of a genome-informed trait?
+4. What patient characteristics are associated with the emergence and spread of antibiotic-resistant organisms?

 Additional phylogenetically-informed algorithms, that do not use ancestral state reconstruction, have been developed:
 1. **nearest_neighbor_algorithm()**: Identification of an isolate's nearest neighbor on the phylogenetic tree.
 Can be used to identify an isolate's nearest neighbor without a feature (i.e., susceptible neighbor of a resistant isolate).